Los Santos Province: History

 In 1850, the province of Azuero was created in honor of Vicente de Azuero y Plata.
 In 1855, with the establishment of the "Estado Federal de Panamá", the province was divided into the departments of Los Santos and Herrera.
 After the union with Colombia, and later with Panama becoming a sovereign state, Los Santos underwent many political and administrative changes.
 In 1941, with the presidency of Ricardo A. de la Guardia (1941–1945), Los Santos and Herrera were established as one province, named Los Santos.
 By the Decreto de Gabinete N° 13 of January 8, 1945; Herrera and Los Santos became two different provinces.

 Tourism

 There are many well-renowned beaches, as found in Venao, Achotines, and Guararé.
 There are also beaches on the island, Isla Iguana, known for its blue water and white sand.
 The island is 25 minutes by boat from Pedasí.
 There are also parks here, such as the national park Cerro Hoya.
 There are also museums like the: Museum of Nationality (Museo de la Nacionalidad), the Museum Belisario Porras and the Museum Manuel F. Zarate.
 There is also an arqueological site here called the Sitio Arqueologico Cerro Juan Diaz.
-There is also the Church of San Antonio and the Church of Santa Librada (made on March 1872).
+There is also the Church of San Antonio and the Church of Santa Librada (made in March 1872).
 In 1958, a fire burned the Santa Librada's roof.